 Prince Adam (The Beast) Beauty and the Beast

-Sense of humor – Prince Adam has no sense of humor which is funny because his situation is pretty funny if you look at it in the right way.
+Sense of humor – Prince Adam has no sense of humor which is comical because his situation is pretty funny if you look at it in the right way.
 I mean the dude is a huge yeti looking m’effer and his friends consist of housewares.
 If he had a sense of humor after being cursed, he would have been like “oh geez…you really zinged me with this beast transformation.
 What you did to my friends is a laugh riot as well.”
 Instead, he just got super pissed.

 Intelligence – Adam ain’t so bright.
 He needs to find true love so it would behoove him to network as much as possible.
 What does the beast do when Maurice stumbles into his castle?
 He locks his ass up.
 Then he lets him go and locks his daughter up.
-Were it not for Belle being so incredible (except in her taste for men) he would have been screwed.
+Were it not for Belle being so incredible (except in her taste in men) he would have been screwed.
 Dumb dumb.

 Self-involvement – The beast could give a fuck about anyone else until Belle saves him.

 Resourcefulness – Beastie gets pretty low marks her as well.
 Does he pack up his inanimate object friends and hit the road in search of that which might save them all?
 Nope.
-Dumb dumb sits around being pissy and forgetting how to eat soup properly.
+Dumb dumb sits around being pissy and forgets how to eat soup properly.